-Cal Grants are funded by the State of California and are available to California community college students who meet academic, financial and eligibility requirements.
+Cal Grants are funded by the State of California and are available if you are able to meet academic, financial and eligibility requirements.

 There are several different types of Cal Grants:

-- Cal Grant A Entitlement awards are for recent high school graduates and can be used for tuition and fees at public and private colleges and universities.
+- Cal Grant A Entitlement awards are if you are a recent high school graduate.
+It canbe used for tuition and fees at public and private colleges and universities.
 At CSU and UC schools, this Cal Grant covers system-wide fees up to $5,472 and $12,240 respectively.
 If you attend a private college, it pays up to $9,084 toward tuition and fees.
 To get this Cal Grant, you need to be working toward a two-year or four-year degree.
 However, if you are attending a community college, you will not receive your funds until you transfer to an eligible college or university.
 To learn more about this type of Cal Grant, talk with your financial aid office.

 - Cal Grant B Entitlement awards provide first-year, low-income students with an allowance of up to $1,670 for educational-related books and living expenses plus up to an additional $600 for students attending full-time at a community college.
 If you transfer to a four-year college or university, Cal Grant B also helps pay tuition and fees in the same amount as a Cal Grant A, in addition to the approximately $1,670 living allowance.
 For a Cal Grant B, your coursework must be for at least one academic year.